u3breeze/Springboot-Multi-Tenant-SaToken/README.md

 8. User accounts are isolated by tenants, and different tenants can use the same account.

 #### Environment and deployment
-The environment and deployment can be viewed in[RuoYi-Vue-Multi-Tenant](https://gitee.com/leslie8195/ruo-yi-vue-multi-tenant) ，and the process is the same.

 ##### admin ui(/ruoyi-ui)
 Local launch:
    ```